Disenfranchised Grief: Recognizing Unrecognized Grief

 Journaling can help you move through the grief and find some peace within yourself.
 It’s a way to release stress and express yourself in ways you might not be able to otherwise.
 It gives you a place to explain your feelings and thoughts without worrying about who else will judge you.

 It can also be a way to take control of your emotions and your life.
 By writing down your experiences, you can put them in perspective and achieve clarity.
+Reflecting on how your life roles and identity may have shifted as a result of the loss may provide some insight and meaning as well as unlock the multiple layers that this loss may have created for you.

 Get professional help from a therapist or counselor

 Many people are stuck with loss because their cultural, religious, and social norms or expectations forbid them from expressing the full measure of their sadness.
-Therapy can return to people their right to grieve as they need.
+Therapy can return people their right to grieve as they need.

-Disenfranchised grief is debilitating, devaluating, devastating.
+Disenfranchised grief is debilitating, devaluating, and devastating.
 But therapy can help regain your power, highlight the importance of your experiences, and move through the healing path healthily.

 Working with a licensed grief therapist on Calmerry can help you: